rahmabinth/consumer-behaviour/README.md

-# Does inflation really make people spend less?
+# Does inflation make you spend less?

 ## Overview